NERC Environmental Information Data Centre

 Contact for the resource

-This is a web map service (WMS) for the 10-metre Land Cover Map 2020.
+This is a web map service (WMS) for the 10-metre Land Cover Map 2021.
 The map presents the and surface classified into 21 UKCEH land cover classes, based upon Biodiversity Action Plan broad habitats.
-It is the first 10m resolution land cover map produced by UKCEH..

 This is the web map service (WMS) for the 25m rasterised land parcels dataset of the UKCEH Land Cover Map of 2017 (LCM2017).
 It describes Great Britain and Northern Ireland land cover in 2017 using UKCEH Land Cover Classes, which are based on UK Biodiversity Action Plan broad habitats.
 The data was derived by rasterising the corresponding LCM2017 land parcels datasets into 25m pixels.
 This work was supported by the Natural Environment Research Council award number NE/R016429/1 as part of the UK-SCAPE programme delivering National Capability.